chrishyoroklee/spotify-api-steamlit/README.md

 ## Deployment

-To deploy on Streamlit Cloud:
+To deploy the Streamlit app on Streamlit Cloud:

 1. Push your code to GitHub
 2. Go to [share.streamlit.io](https://share.streamlit.io)
 3. Deploy your app
 4. Update the `REDIRECT_URI` in `app.py` to your deployed URL (e.g., `https://your-app.streamlit.app`)
 5. Add the new redirect URI to your Spotify app settings

+For the standalone Python script, simply copy `spotify_metadata.py` and use it in your own projects.

 ## Troubleshooting